NBISweden/workshop-genome_annotation/labs/prokaryote_annotation.md

 prokka --help
 ```
 The goal of the exercise is for you to learn how to use prokka and to annotate the 3 assemblies and then visualize them in IGV.

-run prokka without any options and then with options of your choices (we encourage you to try at least the options --proteins and --rfam )
+Run prokka without any options and then with options of your choices (we encourage you to try at least the options --proteins and --rfam )

 <details>
 <summary>:key: Click to see part of the solution .</summary>

-Running prokka with only the output option looks like this :
+<br>Running prokka with only the output option looks like this :
-<code> prokka Chlamydia_trachomatis_genome.fa --outdir prokka_Chlamydia
+<br><code> prokka Chlamydia_trachomatis_genome.fa --outdir prokka_Chlamydia
 </code>

 Running prokka with --proteins and --rfam looks like this :